risingwavelabs/risingwave-docs-legacy/docs/sql/create-source/create-source-pulsar.md

 :::note
 RisingWave performs primary key constraint checks on materialized sources but not on non-materialized sources.
 If you need the checks to be performed, please create a materialized source.

+For materialized sources with primary key constraints, if a new data record with an existing key comes in, the new record will overwrite the existing record.
 :::

 ### `WITH` options